 - Social Work

-The University College facilitates the transition to college and support student success through a wide range of first year academic support services.
+The University College facilitates the transition to college and supports student success through a range of first-year academic support services.

 - Academic Appeals and Probation